 All of the digital patterns* and kits on my website are designed by me.
 I start with good old fashioned pencil and paper before cleaning up the lines and committing to colors using Adobe Illustrator.
 I hand stitch all of the photographed sample hoop art and create the instructions you'll find in your kit or downloadable pattern, including the text and any diagrams.
-Kits are hand assembled by me in my home and I personally order and sort all of the contents.
+Kits are hand assembled by me in my home in Arizona and I personally order and sort all of the contents.
 Most kits include stranded cotton embroidery floss from DMC (the gold standard!), either as full skeins of floss cards assembled in the United States.
 Some of my speciality kits include Cosmo embroidery floss from Lecien in Japan.
 I import the embroidery needles from John James in England, a company famous worldwide for the manufacture of specialized hand sewing needles.
 The majority of my kits include cotton fabric printed with my designs by Spoonflower, a North Carolina-based business.

 In addition to my designs (available for purchase as digital designs, printed on fabric, or a full kits) you'll find plenty of other stitchy goodies in my shop.
 I offer a range of notions, include packs of needles, pattern transfer tools, embroidery hoops, fat quarter fabric bundles, curated floss packs and scissors.
 You'll even find some fun needle minders featuring my most popular embroidery designs.